Our goal is to make this a trip to remember and the acknowledgement of the sacrifices made to secure our freedoms. Your service will not be forgotten.

 We know that you may have some questions before you make a decision on the flight, so we have provided you with some of the frequent questions that HFSN has received during our previous travels.

-- Can I bring my scooter with me?
+- Can I bring my scooter or own wheelchair with me?

 - Do I get my own hotel room?